Beware of these insurance scams!

 - Copy of the official police report from the authorities.

 - Report the Scam to the proper authorities – National Association of Insurance Commissioners (NAIC) or National Insurance Crime Bureau (NICB) 1-800-TEL-NICB are the best people to information so they can be more effective in spreading awareness of this kind of scam.

+We hope you learned a lot about insurance scams.
 We at Team AIS take great pride in having agents that are trustworthy and are very willing to help you with all your queries.

 Let Our Team be Your Advantage Today!